wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 This paper performs a thorough study on serverless and highlights several drawbacks of serverless computing.
 The paper begins by observing that serverless has become a popular choice for cloud computing due to its support for multitenancy and simplicity of management.
+To elaborate: On traditional cloud computing platforms, application developers must build their own project as a whole, deploy the project to the cloud service, and be responsible for component interaction and application scaling.
+The price of cloud service is dependent on the type of the platform as well as the start time and the amount of external resource used (disks, databases, network requests, etc.).